Alyssa Campanella: Miss Universe

-As Miss USA 2011, she went on to compete at Miss Universe 2011 in São Paulo, Brazil, from August 19–September 12, 2011 and placed in the top 16.
+As Miss USA 2011, she went on to compete at Miss Universe 2011 in São Paulo, Brazil, from August 19–September 12, 2011 and reached the top 16.
+Her national costume was inspired by a Revolution-era colonial outfit.

 Other work

 Campanella began modeling at age 16 in New York City and has appeared in Marie Claire, Allure, InStyle, Elle, and Women's Health magazines.
 She has modeled in campaigns for Sherri Hill, Aloxxi International, and Conair.
 Campanella has modeled in Mercedes Benz Fashion Week in New York City in 2010, 2011, and 2012.
-Campanella appeared in Old Navy's "Bold is the New Black" commercial in 2012.
-Campanella stars as a "Hotbot" in a Super Bowl 2013 commercial to introduce Kia Motors' new 2014 Forte Compact Sedan.
+Campanella appeared in Old Navy's "Bold is the New Black" commercial in 2012.Old Navy Commercial Campanella stars as a "Hotbot" in a Super Bowl 2013 commercial to introduce Kia Motors' new 2014 Forte Compact Sedan.

 In January 2012, she was one of eight celebrities participating in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.
 She was eliminated in the second week of the competition.

 In 2013, she posed partially nude, with three other Miss USA winners for a PETA anti-fur campaign to "put an end" to the use of fur coats as award prizes in pageantries.

 She now runs a style and travel blog called "The A List."

 Personal life

 Campanella began dating Canadian actor Torrance Coombs in 2010.
-On June 12, 2015, it was announced that she and Coombs had gotten engaged a month earlier.
+On June 12, 2015, it was announced that she and Coombs had become engaged a month earlier.

 On April 2, 2016, they were married in Santa Ynez, California.
 In April 2019, the couple announced they had separated earlier that year and amicably divorced.

-In November 2019, Campanella relocated to Hong Kong, where she has been living since she began dating her now-husband, a pilot.
-In December 2021, she announced on her blog that the two had gotten married, having eloped after postponing their wedding due to the COVID-19 pandemic.
-In early November 2022, the couple welcomed their first child, a daughter.
+She met her current husband, a pilot, in 2010; they began dating in 2019 and got married at City Hall during the COVID-19 pandemic with just his parents as witnesses.
+Campanella announced on her Instagram in 2022 that she was expecting their first child.
+She gave birth to a daughter in November 2022.